Quick Comparison: Kratom vs. Acetominophen

 Kratom is used in doses ranging from 1 gram up to 12 grams.
 The painkilling effects usually require doses of at least 4 grams.

 Acetaminophen doses range from 0.5 grams up to 3 grams (maximum safe dose).

 Generally, it’s never a good idea to take a formulaic approach to kratom dosage recommendations.

 Everybody’s different, so the smartest thing you can do is go slow and listen to your body.
 With that said, let’s get to it.

-Alkaloid content can vary from strain to strain, but the generally accepted dosage recommendations for kratom range from 1–15 grams.
+Alkaloid content can vary from strain to strain, but kratom’s generally accepted dosage recommendations range from 1–15 grams.